The XOR encryption model

 model_data = engee.run( "xor_cipher_model" );

-Output the number of decoding errors:
+Output the number of decryption errors:

 print( "Количество ошибок расшифровки: ", Int32(model_data["Кол-во ошибок"].value[end]) )

-Let's see what bits came after decryption:
+Let's see which bits came after decryption.:

 out_vector = collect(model_data["Расшифровка"]).value;